ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Wow I never thought the day I stop using VS Code would come so soon…</blockquote>

 <h3>4.
-Why Junior Developers Are Burning Out Before They Bloom: Surviving Tech’s Obsession With ‘New’ - <a href="https://medium.com/mr-plan-publication/why-junior-developers-are-burning-out-before-they-bloom-surviving-techs-obsession-with-new-771b52e0f646" target="_blank" rel="noopener noreferrer">link</a></h3>
+Slots: Make your Angular API flexible - <a href="https://medium.com/coreteq/slots-make-your-angular-api-flexible-89e707ffae4c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. Plan ₿ Publication`**
+✍️ **posted by `CoreTEQ`**

-<blockquote>How the Industry’s Relentless Pace of Innovation Is Crushing New Coders — And the Old-School Mindset That Can Save Them</blockquote>
+<blockquote>Let’s explore all content projection approaches in Angular from the perspective of UI library developers and their users.</blockquote>

 <h3>5.
-DeepSeek-R1 Beats OpenAI’s o1, Revealing All Its Training Secrets Out In The Open - <a href="https://medium.com/gitconnected/deepseek-r1-beats-openais-o1-revealing-all-its-training-secrets-out-in-the-open-37f16f0990ec" target="_blank" rel="noopener noreferrer">link</a></h3>
+Nine Pico PIO Wats with MicroPython (Part 2) - <a href="https://medium.com/towards-data-science/nine-pico-pio-wats-with-micropython-part-2-984a642f25a4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Towards Data Science`**

-<blockquote>A deep dive into how DeepSeek-R1 was trained from scratch and how this open-source research will accelerate AI progress like never before.</blockquote>
+<blockquote>Raspberry Pi programmable IO pitfalls illustrated with a musical example</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Deep seek Janus-Pro-7B: A Breakthrough in Multimodal AI - <a href="https://medium.com/@mirzasamaddanat/deep-seek-janus-pro-7b-a-breakthrough-in-multimodal-ai-efc7c690ac05" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Run DeepSeek R1 Locally with Cursor in 4 Minutes (yes completely offline!) - <a href="https://medium.com/@rizpabani/how-to-run-deepseek-r1-locally-with-cursor-in-4-minutes-yes-completely-offline-eecb03a48165" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mirza Samad`**
+✍️ **posted by `Riz Pabani`**

-<blockquote>Artificial Intelligence continues to redefine the boundaries of what’s possible, and the latest innovation from DeepSeek, a Chinese AI…</blockquote>
+<blockquote>DeepSeek R1 is a groundbreaking open-source AI model developed by DeepSeek AI that rivals the performance of industry leaders like OpenAI’s…</blockquote>

 <h3>2.
 A Tiny Chinese Startup Just Crashed Nvidia’s Stock - <a href="https://medium.com/ai-ai-oh/a-tiny-chinese-startup-just-crashed-nvidias-stock-32ae7fc75063" target="_blank" rel="noopener noreferrer">link</a></h3>